qnlee/go-dsa/README.md

 # go-dsa
 ### Current repo status: WIP

-> Personal collection of data structures and algorithms, useful templates, and relevant tests.
-> Not all files have tests, and not all tests are in the same format.
+> **NOTE:**
+>
-> Just a library of DS&A-related stuff for my own reference/practice/fun.
+> This is just a personal repository of DS&A-related stuff for my own reference/practice/fun.
+> Project structure is a WIP, keeping a single basic Makefile at root level for simplicity.

 ---
 ### Build